-\textbf{Transfer Learning.} On the methodological and theoretical front, the broad framework of transfer learning has been investigated under conditional shifts and marginal shifts between the source and target domains.
-A prominent example of conditional drift is {\em posterior drift} \citep{li2022transfer-jrssb}, where the conditional distribution of the response $Y$ given predictors $X$ of the target task differs from that of the source task.
-Prominent examples of marginal drift include {\em covariate shift} \citep{ wang2023pseudo}, where the marginal distribution of predictors $X$ changes, and {\em label shift} \citep{maity2022minimax}, where the marginal distribution of the response $Y$ changes.

-The present paper is most related to the literature of transfer learning under {\em posterior drifts}, which has been studied in different contexts across a spectrum of supervised learning (SL) problems, including classification \citep{cai2021transfer}, high-dimensional linear regression \citep{li2022transfer-jrssb}, and generalized linear models \citep{li2023estimation,tian2023transfer}, and there are also applications to problems in unsupervised learning (UL) scenarios~\citep{li2022transfer-jasa}.
-Moreover, this work is also related to other multi-dataset problems such as multi-task learning (see, e.g., \cite{duan2023adaptive} and references therein) and multi-distribution learning (see, e.g., \cite{zhang2023optimal}).
+\textbf{Transfer Learning.} Transfer learning has been studied under both conditional and marginal shifts between source and target domains.
+Conditional shift includes {\em posterior drift} \citep{li2022transfer-jrssb}, where the conditional distribution of $Y$ given $X$ differs across tasks.
+Marginal shifts include {\em covariate shift} \citep{wang2023pseudo}, where the distribution of $X$ changes, and {\em label shift} \citep{maity2022minimax}, where the distribution of $Y$ differs.
+The present paper is most related to the literature of transfer learning under {\em posterior drifts}, which has been studied in different contexts across a spectrum of supervised learning (SL) problems, including classification \citep{cai2021transfer}, high-dimensional linear regression \citep{li2022transfer-jrssb}, and generalized linear models \citep{tian2023transfer, li2023estimation}.

 This paper uniquely explores TL within offline RL contexts, particularly focusing on {\em posterior drifts}.
 Our objective is to estimate the optimal $Q^*$ function through sample transfers directly.
 Unlike supervised learning, offline RL estimation of $Q^*$ involves no direct observation but instead seeks to approximate the fixed point of the population-level Bellman optimality equation through iterative updates of a sample-level version.
 This process requires a sophisticated de-biasing method in each iteration to counter sequential bias from task variances.
 Additionally, our theoretical exploration into TL using semi-parametric sieve approximation presents novel insights into RL-based transfer learning, uncovering phenomena not previously identified in supervised or unsupervised learning contexts.
-A thorough discussion is provided in Section \ref{sec:diff-TRL-TSL}.
+A thorough discussion is provided in Section B of the supplementary materials.